qutip/qutip/doc/installation.rst

 Now, we want to tell OSX which Python and iPython we are going to use::

     sudo port select python python27
     sudo port select ipython ipython27

-.. note:: The next step is optional, but is recommended if you plan to use the string (Cython) based time-dependent format.
+.. note:: The next step is optional, but is necessary if you plan to use the string (Cython) based time-dependent format.
 See :ref:`time`.

 Finally, we want to set the macports compiler to the vanilla GCC version.
 From the command line type::